ncatlab/nlab-content/pages/2184.md

 in the [[category of simple graphs]], and similarly for suitable categories of other types of graph.

-One synonym,[^2] in the nLab for _induced subgraph_ is *full subgraph*, for brevity, and for harmony with other uses of _full_ in category theory (but also for more precise reasons).
+One synonym, in the nLab[^4] for _induced subgraph_ is *full subgraph*, for brevity, and for harmony with other uses of _full_ in category theory (but also for more precise reasons).

+[^4]: Incidentally, the term _full_ was in use in mid-twentieth century graph theory, then seems to have fallen out of favor.

 The precise meaning of _subgraph_ depends on the chosen formalization of *graph*, needless to say.

-[^2]: Incidentally, the term _full_ was in use in mid-twentieth century graph theory, then seems to have fallen out of favor.

 ## Definition in terms of action on a set of half-edges